clintonmead/clintonmead.github.io/index.md

 Hi, I'm a software developer based in Sydney Australia.

-I prefer to work in strictly typed functional programming languages, particularly Haskell, but have also worked with Scala.
+I've worked in a variety of programming lanauges, particularly Haskell, C# and Scala.

+I also have some experience using C++, TypeScript, Java, Python, Perl and Groovy.

+Throughout most of my career I've done a lot of SQL, mainly focusing on relational databases (Postgres and Oracle) but I have had some interaction with BigQuery also.

 I also have an interest in working with Rust.

-I have done significant work with C# in the past also.

-Throughout most of my career I've done a lot of SQL, mainly focusing on relational databases (Postgres and Oracle) but I have had some interaction with BigQuery also.

-I also have some experience using C++, TypeScript, Java, Python, Perl and Groovy.

 Outside of programming languages, I have used Nix extensively to manage a build system, and have used Terraform a bit to manage Google infrastructure.